jimshowalter/architecture-enforcer/README.md

 * Teams that wish to avoid the tedium of specifying N low-level simple components can just define a single component that contains all shared types, utilities, etc. However, depending on the codebase, this can create a single component containing a million lines (or more) of code.

 * Incremental compilation is a nice side effect of this approach.
 So long as a programmer only changes the code in the implementation of a paired component, recompilation is limited to just that implementation.
 Once Mavenized (or moved into modules) this can reduce cycle time from minutes to seconds (not counting time to redeploy).

-## Error Kinds ##
+## Problem Kinds ##

+Problems are either warnings, or errors.

+Warnings are never fatal.

 Errors are either always fatal, or fatal only if strict is specified.